inno-devops-labs/F23-core-course-labs/app_python/README.md

 This web application displays current time in moscow timezone (UTC+3) and uses FastApi, known for its simplicity and performance.

+/visits
+shows the number of times this website has been visited.

 ## Docker

 This application can be run as a Docker container for easy deployment.